mingyuan-xia/PATDroid/README.md

 # PATDroid [![Build Status](https://travis-ci.org/mingyuan-xia/PATDroid.svg?branch=master)](https://travis-ci.org/mingyuan-xia/PATDroid)
 <img align="right" src="img/icon-small.png" />
 PATDroid is a collection of tools and data structures for analyzing Android applications and the system itself.
-We intend to build it as a common base for developing novel mobile software debugging, refactoring, reliability/security tools.
-We also collect various resources, links, related papers and tips for various innovative Android program analysis tasks.
+We intend to build it as a common base for developing novel mobile software debugging, refactoring, reverse engineering tools.
 ```groovy
 dependencies {
     compile group: 'mxia.me', name: 'patdroid', version: '1.0.0'
 }
 ```

-## Changelog
-* Now the project is in alpha stage.
-We are now working on several aspects to hit our first release
-  * Documentation, tutorial, IDE support
-  * flexible API level loading
-  * let us know what you are expecting :-)

 ## Packages
 Here is a one-sentence description for each package.
 Find the detailed usage tutorials on our wiki by clicking on the package name.
 Most public APIs are Java-doced.
 PATDroid requires Java6+.
 It goes well with Oracle/OpenJDK 1.6, 1.7, Dalvik (Yes, you can run it on a smartphone).
 We provide gradle, Intellij IDEA and Eclipse support for the project.
+Gradle is default.

 * [`patdroid.core`](https://github.com/mingyuan-xia/PATDroid/wiki/package:-core): provide abstractions for methods, classes, fields, and primitive Java type values
 * [`patdroid.permission`](https://github.com/mingyuan-xia/PATDroid/wiki/package:-permission): specify what Android permissions are needed for every Android APIs